 Originally constructed in 1963 and 1966, the two Interstate 89 bridges over the Connecticut River and the New England Central Railroad connect Hartford, Vermont and Lebanon, New Hampshire.
-The bridges currently service over 38,000 vehicles per day.
-The bridges each consist of a 6 span plate girder superstructure and a concrete deck measuring 847 feet.
+The bridges currently service over 41,000 vehicles per day.
+Each bridge consists of a 6-span plate girder superstructure and a concrete deck measuring 847 feet.
 The most recent bridge inspection reports list these bridges as structurally deficient and both bridges are on the State's Red List.
-A rehabilitation study was completed in July 2014 and looked at both rehabilitation and replacement of the superstructures and concrete decks.
+A rehabilitation study7 was completed in July 2014 and looked at both rehabilitation and replacement of the superstructures and concrete decks.
 This analysis also took the existing nonstandard roadway and bridge geometry into consideration including: the narrow shoulder widths on each bridge, insufficient merge distance for vehicles entering the mainline from the I-91 Southbound on ramp, and the less than desirable 2,000 feet between the I-91 Southbound on-ramp and the Exit 20 Southbound off-ramp.
 Based on the results of this report and consultations with both the New Hampshire Department of Transportation and the Vermont Agency of Transportation, the decision was made to replace the existing superstructure and deck based on the complexity and cost of the ongoing repairs that would be required to maintain the bridges in a state of good repair and maintain a load rating consistent with an Interstate functional classification.

-The Benefit-Cost Analysis (BCA) looks at the project from the standpoint of society as a whole and summarizes the net benefits and net costs based on the criteria in the 2015 Tiger Grant Application Guidance.
-The analysis presented here addresses benefits from travel time savings, crash reduction, and maintenance cost savings due to the removal of the anti-icing system.
+The Benefit-Cost Analysis (BCA) looks at the project from the standpoint of society as a whole and summarizes the net benefits and net costs based on the criteria in the 2017 Tiger Grant Application Guidance.
+The analysis presented here addresses quantifiable benefits from travel time savings for both daily traffic and as a result of work zones, crash reduction, and maintenance cost savings due to the removal of the anti-icing system.
 Several other benefits of the bridge reconstruction and geometric improvements are difficult to quantify, including economic competitiveness, livability, and environmental sustainability.
-In addition to provide an alternative analysis comparison, the cost for the reconstruction option over the 50 year analysis period.
+In addition to providing an alternative analysis comparison, the cost for the reconstruction option over the 50-year analysis period was compared to the cost for the rehabilitation option over the 50-year analysis period.
 All data is included in the Appendix.